aakashagarwal6898/Emotion-Detection-using-Keras/README.md

 This can be tackled by adding more images to the dataset.

 ## Future scope- ##
-Using FER2013 dataset to pre-train the model before training it on CK+ dataset to introduce a richer learning scope to the model.
+Using FER2013 dataset to pre-train the model before training it on CK+ dataset to introduce a richer learning scope for the model.